 May each one of us be of a humble heart, praying for spiritual eyes to see the full truth of God’s Word!

-Let us seek for understanding according to His Word (Psalms 119:169).
+Let us seek for understanding according to His written Word (Psalms 119:169).

-Let us gladly accept all the Scriptures, as they are written, because it is clear that Yahushua Messiah is Yahuwah Elohim [the LORD God] in the flesh:
+Let us gladly accept all of God’s carefully-preserved Scriptures, as they are written, because it is clear that Yahushua Messiah is Yahuwah Elohim [the LORD God] In The Flesh:

-When we examine the Scriptures, and ask Father for His understanding,
+When we examine these Scriptures, and many others, and we ask Father God for His understanding,

 then we will know that . . .